-Rapid Freeze Prototyping (RFP)
+Rapid Freeze Prototyping

-RFP produces dental restorations using ice molds instead of traditional wax molds.
-The technique is a new and environmentally friendly solid freeforming process that can selectively deposit a water layer and then rapidly freeze it, producing a 3D ice model based on a CAD model.11
+Rapid freeze prototyping produces dental restorations using ice molds instead of traditional wax molds.
+This technique is a new and environmentally friendly solid free-forming process which can selectively deposit a water layer and then rapidly freeze it, producing a 3D ice model based on a CAD model.11

-Laser Engineered Net Shaping (LENS)
+Laser Engineered Net Shaping

-LENS is also called Laser Metal Deposition (LMD) and Laser Coating (LC).
-The powder is completely melted by a powerful laser beam, similar to the SLM technique, but in this technique the powder particles to be melted are sprayed by a nozzle.
+Laser engineered net shaping is also called laser metal deposition or laser coating.
+The powder is completely melted by a powerful laser beam, similar to the SLM technique, but in this technique, the powdered particles to be melted are sprayed by a nozzle.

-4D Printers (4DP)
+4D Printers

-Unlike 3D printers, which manufacture static materials that maintain the same shape and properties throughout their life and lifetime, 4D printers aim to manufacture dynamic models whose properties and functions can change depending on external stimuli such as heat, pH, humidity, light, pressure, touch-shear and electromagnetic radiation.^{5,21} The manufacturing of these dynamic models is carried out by digital modelling designed with special software that can calculate the shape and dimensional changes that may occur.^{5,32}
+Unlike 3DP, which manufacture static materials which maintain the same shape and properties throughout their lifetime, 4D printers (4DP) aim to manufacture dynamic models whose properties and functions can change depending on external stimuli such as heat, pH, humidity, light, pressure, touch-shear and electromagnetic radiation.^{5,21} The manufacturing of these dynamic models is carried out by digital modelling designed with special software which can calculate the shape and dimensional changes which may occur.^{5,32}